NicolasD-62/gladys-tuya/README.md

 ## Installation

-1. Install the module through Gladys modules pannel and reboot Gladys when it's done.
+1. Install the module through Gladys modules panel and reboot Gladys when it's done.

 ## Usage